antonvs88/fault-prediction/README.md

 # fault-prediction
 A machine learning model for fault prediction.

 Sensor measurements are used to predict the failure of an expensive machine component.
+The sensor that best predicts component lifetime is identified.
+Then an XGBoost forecast model is fitted to the data.

 The files work at least on Ubuntu 16.04 using Anaconda 4.5.12